Harley Flanders: Life

 Flanders was a sophomore calculus student of Lester R. Ford at the Illinois Institute of Technology and asked for more challenging reading.
-Ford recommended A Course in Mathematical Analysis by Edouard Goursat, translated by Earle Hedrick, which included challenging exercises.
+Ford recommended A Course in Mathematical Analysis by Édouard Goursat, translated by Earle Hedrick, which included challenging exercises.
 Flanders recalled in 2001 that the final exercise required a proof of a formula for the derivatives of a composite function, generalizing the chain rule, in a form now called the Faa di Bruno formula.

 Flanders received his bachelors (1946), masters (1947) and PhD (1949) at the University of Chicago on the dissertation Unification of class field theory advised by Otto Schilling and André Weil.

 He held the Bateman Fellowship at Caltech.
 He joined the faculty at University of California at Berkeley.
 In 1955 Flanders heard Charles Loewner speak there on continuous groups.
 Notes were taken and the lectures appeared in a limited form with the expectation that Loewner would produce a book on the topic.
 With his death in 1968 the notes drew the attention of Murray H. Protter and Flanders.
 They edited Loewner's talks and in 1971 The MIT Press published Charles Loewner: Theory of Continuous Groups.
 The book was re-issued in 2008.

-Teaching posts Flanders held included the faculty at Purdue University (1960), Tel Aviv University (1970–77), visiting professor at Georgia Tech (1977–78), visiting scholar at Florida Atlantic University (1978–85), University of Michigan, Ann Arbor (1985–97, 2000–), University of North Florida (1997–2000) and, distinguished mathematician in residence at Jacksonville University (1997–2000).
+Teaching posts Flanders held included the faculty at Purdue University (1960-1970), Tel Aviv University (1970–77), visiting professor at Georgia Tech (1977–78), visiting scholar at Florida Atlantic University (1978–85), University of Michigan, Ann Arbor (1985–97, 2000–), University of North Florida (1997–2000), and distinguished mathematician in residence at Jacksonville University (1997–2000).

 Flanders was Editor-in-Chief, American Mathematical Monthly, 1969–1973.
 He also wrote calculus software MicroCalc, ver 1–7 (1975–).

 In 1991 Flanders was invited to the first SIAM workshop on automatic differentiation, held in Breckenridge, Colorado.
 Flanders' chapter in the Proceedings is titled "Automatic differentiation of composite functions".
 He presented an algorithm inputting two n-vectors of (higher) derivatives of F and G at a point, which used the chain rule to construct a linear transformation producing the derivative of the composite F o G. With prompting from editor Griewank, Flanders included application of the algorithm to automatic differentiation of implicit functions.
 Recalling his early exposure to the formula of Faa di Bruno, Flanders wrote, "I think Faa's formula is quite inefficient for the practical computation of numerical (not symbolic) derivatives."

 Harley Flanders died July 26, 2013, in Ann Arbor, Michigan.